How to Build a Skincare Routine

 Moisturize – Like cleansing, this is an important step that almost everyone follows.
-Its main goal is to hydrate the skin, but offers added benefits by creating softer, plumper skin (read less wrinkles) and a better overall complexion.
+Its main goal is to hydrate the skin but offers added benefits by creating softer, plumper skin (read fewer wrinkles) and a better overall complexion.
 As you age, skin typically gets drier, making this step even more important.
 You should use a moisturizer day and night, but you will find that there are formulas with added benefits for day vs night.
-Such as, defense against pollution or SPF protection for day, and added anti-aging replenishment benefits for night.
+Such as defense against pollution or SPF protection for the day, and added anti-aging replenishment benefits for the night.

 Protect – You guessed it, we mean from UV rays.
 While there is a lot of on-going debate about what level of sunscreen is best, there is NO debate that year-round use is important; even when you are just heading to the office.
 Damage from UV rays is a huge concern that you can protect against.
 Many experts agree an SPF of at least 30 should be used daily.
 It is often hard to find day or night moisturizers that have an SPF 30 included, so this can mean layering an SPF over your moisturizer.
 For more information on how to protect your skin from UV rays and the correct way to use sunscreen, see our article Sunscreen Refresher: Best Practices.

 Skincare to Cleanse, Tune Up, Trouble Shoot and Protect